 He defeated a South Korean table tennis player, Jang Woojin, and became the first Brazilian and Latin American to reach the quarter-finals of table tennis in the Olympic Games.
 Unfortunately, his journey to success was shunned when he lost to Dimitrij Ovtcharov.

 Even though Hugo has not won any Olympic medals so far, his future is bright.
-We can see his great potential for winning and his determination through the milestones he’s been able to hit in the previous Olympics competitions in which he made an appearance.
+We can see his great potential for winning and his determination through the milestones he’s been able to hit in the previous Olympic competitions in which he made an appearance.

 With this kind of effort, he will be able to harvest a lot of success soon.

-He, however, has won many medals from other competitions besides the Olympics, like the Pan American Cup, Pan American Games and championships, Latin American Cup and Championships, and ITTF Challenge, among others.
+He, however, has won many medals from other competitions besides the Olympics, like the Pan American Cup, Pan American Games and Championships, Latin American Cup and Championships, and ITTF Challenge, among others.

 Hugo also competed in the 2016 Summer Olympics.

-Hugo Calderano Playing Style
+Hugo Calderano’s Playing Style

 He uses the Right-hand grip shakehand style of play.
 Hugo is one aggressive player!
 He attacks most of the time, and his techniques and skills are similar to Dimitrij Ovtcharov.